 Speak Last Turn Monologues Into Dialogues Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Speak in plain language: The language of many professionals is highly specialized and full of unnecessary jargon.
 This alienates many laypeople and those in other … Continue reading Speak in Plain Language We should use everyday natural language that everyone understands.

-What Is a Knowledge Worker?
-Introduction: Knowledge Management Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Knowledge Management tends to focus on the management of information in the belief that if we have more information, better quality information, and … Continue reading We Know So Much but Understand So Little It is through conversation we make sense of the world
+Knowledge Management tends to focus on the management of information in the belief that if we have more information, better quality information, and more accessible information, we will do our jobs better.
+This belief is just not true.
+We need more Continue reading We Know So Much but Understand So Little It is through conversation we make sense of the world

 Conversation Is Not a Panacea for All Our Problems ** Oracy Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Conversations occur spontaneously in various contexts with little or no thought about who should be involved or how they should … Continue reading Become a Conversation Architect A conversation architect designs and convenes conversations